 What's makes our work unique is that we intentionally bring together various strands of cultural and political organizing in order to build shared strategy with creativity at the center.
-As an organization, we can be described in many ways—we're part lab, activist studio, publisher, think tank, and network—but we're not creative consultants for a political movement.
+As an organization, we can be described in many ways—we're part lab, activist studio, publisher, think tank, and network.
 Instead, our role is to demonstrate that organizing itself can—and must—adapt to be more creative, daring, and passionate.
 Even the slickest campaign can’t compete with a poet’s turn-of-phrase, that song stuck in your head, or the power of dancing together in the street.
 That’s why we believe that movements have more potential when they move away from short-term policy battles, and instead nurture imaginative and expressive engagement that plants the seeds of sustainable change and collective action.

 Our work falls into four overlapping program areas:

 - An Artist Network that supports and connects artists with opportunities to develop their own work and political power.

 - A Cultural Strategy that through research and workshops demonstrates why culture indeed matters.